Allen-Synthesis/EuroPi/software/contrib/pams.md

 - `EStep` -- the number of steps in the euclidean rhythm.
 If zero, the euclidean generator is disabled
 - `ETrig` -- the number of pulses in the euclidean rhythm
 - `ERot` -- rotation of the euclidean rhythm
+- `Swing%` -- percentage division between pairs of consecutive notes.
+50% results in no swing.
+Less than 50% results in a short-long-short-long-... pattern of notes.
+Greater than 50% results in a long-short-long-short-... pattern of notes
 - `Quant` -- quantization scale

 ### Phase Offsets